Last Updated on February 8, 2023 by Matt

 After a few minutes of inspection, I noticed a hardened piece of chewing gum mixed with dirt, leaves, and tiny pieces of wood stuck between the rear wheel and the fender.

-After I removed it, my scooter could see again!
+After I removed it, my scooter could reach its maximum speed without any issues again!

 But if you’re suddenly going slower than normal, make sure that there is nothing stuck in the wheels and that they are as clean as possible.